odaytelbany/odaytelbany/README.md

 # 💫 About Me:
+👨‍💻 I'm oday, a 22 years old software engineer.

+🌱 I’m currently learning MERN Stack.

-I'm looking for a job
+💼 I’m looking for a job.

+📫 How to reach me: oday0592631989@gmail.com .

 ## 🌐 Socials: